systemli/ansible-role-etherpad/README.md

     etherpad_postgres_database_port: 5432
     etherpad_postgres_database_ssl_policy: "disabled"
 Those variables allow to configure Etherpad with PostgreSQL.
 To be able to use them, you must set the variable `etherpad_db_type` to `postgres`.

+    etherpad_plugins
+List of plugins we want to add to our Etherpad instance.

+    etherpad_headerauth_username_header: x-authenticated-user
+    etherpad_headerauth_displayname_header: x-authenticated-name
+Configuration values for the [ep_headerauth](https://www.npmjs.com/package/ep_headerauth) plugin (authentication with http header).
+If you want to use this plugin, `etherpad_trust_proxy` and `etherpad_require_authentication` must be set to True.

 For more information about available variables (and their default values) : see `defaults/main.yml`